near/docs/docs/develop/evm/near-web3-provider.md

     npm install near-web3-provider web3-eth-contract --save

-In the frontend JavaScript the provider can be instantiated with its constructor.
+In the front-end JavaScript the provider can be instantiated with its constructor.
 There are two modes of a `NearProvider` class:

 1. Read-only — can only access `view` calls to the NEAR EVM.
 2. Signed — has access to a NEAR account and can interact with `view` and `call` methods.